 7. Recreation vehicle size

 A change in the market and a more economical way to heat and cool living or recreational space has contributed to a desire for smaller recreational vehicles.
 Smaller recreational vehicles are, of course, cheaper to tend to and enjoy, but they also add to an increasingly environmentally aware zeitgeist.
 This attitude for smaller, more environmentally responsible vehicles leaves more money to be spent on accessories, experiences, and food.
 Additionally, this trend is partly due to an increased number of people on a fixed income who still want to enjoy luxurious living quarters or vacation sleeping arrangements.

-Learn more about what each vehicle offers by reading this great choosing the best RV Guide
+Learn more about what each vehicle offers by reading our choosing the best RV Guide.

 8. Increased competition

 The RV industry is experiencing increased competition in tiny homes related to RVs in many ways.
 However, the industry is experiencing intense internal competition between manufacturers to capture what many people describe as a slowing market.
 For instance, companies such as Thor Industries and Forest River own many brands within the RV industry.
 Dominating companies in the RV industry focus on increased luxury, but in an industry that offers relatively low entrance barriers, this consolidation also represents fixed thinking, which could easily lead to more innovative companies siphoning off much of the market with the right product or product mix.

 9. State Parks